brorarangers/brorarangers.github.io/_posts/2016-03-21-strathspey-away-preview.md

 Our last meeting back in October saw Brora run out 3-0 winners with 2 goals from Paul Brindle and Colin Williamson grabbing his first goal of the season.
 Our last visit to Seafield Park saw a goalfest with Steven Mackay, Scott Graham, Dale Gillespie and Martin Maclean all finding the net with 7 goals between them.

 It's all to play for at the top of the table, and no-one can take anythng for granted.
-It's looking like a dry clear night on Grantown-on-Spey and a strong away support is just the thing to help the lads keep this title challenge alive and kicking.
+It's looking like a dry clear night in Grantown-on-Spey and a strong away support is just the thing to help the lads keep this title challenge alive and kicking.